Sinking of SS Princess Alice: 3 September 1878

 On leaving Millwall, Bywell Castle proceeded down river at five knots; she kept roughly to the middle of the river, except where other craft were in her way.
 Approaching Gallions Reach, Dix saw Princess Alice's red port light approaching on a course to pass starboard of them.
 Grinstead, travelling up the river against the tide, followed the normal watermen's practice of seeking the slack water on the south side of the river.
 He altered the ship's course, bringing her into the path of Bywell Castle.
 Seeing the imminent collision, Grinstead shouted to the larger vessel "Where are you coming to!
 Good God!
 Where are you coming to!"
 Although Dix tried to manoeuvre his vessel out of a collision course, and ordered the engines to be put into "reverse full speed", it was too late.
 Princess Alice was struck on the starboard side just in front of the paddle box at an angle of 13 degrees; she split in two and sank within four minutes—her boilers separating from the structure as it sank.

 The crew of Bywell Castle dropped ropes from their deck for the passengers of Princess Alice to climb; they also threw anything that would float into the water for people to hold.
 Other crew from Bywell Castle launched their lifeboat and rescued 14 people, and crews from boats moored nearby did the same.
 Residents from both banks of the Thames, particularly the boatmen of local factories, launched vessels to rescue who they could.
 Many of the passengers from Princess Alice were unable to swim; the long heavy dresses worn by women also hindered their efforts to stay afloat.
 Princess Alice's sister ship, Duke of Teck, was steaming ten minutes behind her; she arrived too late to rescue anyone left in the water.
-Only two people who had been below decks or in the saloon survived the collision; a diver who later examined the saloon reported that the passengers were jammed together in the doorways, mostly still upright.
+Only two people who had been below decks or in the saloon survived the collision; a diver who examined the saloon reported that the passengers were jammed together in the doorways, mostly still upright.